Mackenzie Rivers, the maker behind Map Chocolate

 from zero to chocolate

-Before my first-ever batch what I knew was bars snuck into movies or handfuls of tiny chips nibbled while baking cookies or big blocks whittled into slabs for campfire s'mores.
-A lifelong love for baking (and a brief career as a pastry chef) meant I knew it as chopped + melted +swirled, and licked from my fingers when the boss wasn’t looking.
+Before my first-ever batch what I knew about chocolate was bars snuck into movies, or handfuls of tiny chips nibbled while baking cookies, or big blocks whittled into slabs for campfire s'mores.
+A lifelong love for baking (and a brief stint as a pastry chef) meant I knew it as chopped + melted +swirled, and licked from my fingers when the boss wasn’t looking.

-Like most folks I knew end result without having a clue of the why or the how.
+Like most people who love it, I knew end result without having a clue of the why or the how.
 Just bars, chips, chocolate kisses.

-I've flipped sourdough pancakes on the banks of rivers, pickled grape leaves in Grand Canyon, baked a cake on a sailboat, made foraged-apple butter when I should have been reading my law books, checked a wedding cake on a Southwest Airlines flight and cross-country skied cheesecake to a yurt, but until a chance visit to a cocoa bean warehouse in 2014, I never knew I could make my own chocolate.
+I've flipped sourdough pancakes on the banks of rivers, pickled grape leaves in the Grand Canyon, baked a cake on a sailboat, made foraged-apple butter when I should have been reading my law books, checked a wedding cake on a Southwest Airlines flight, and cross-country skied cheesecakes to a yurt, but until a chance visit to a cocoa bean warehouse I never knew there was such a thing as making my own chocolate.

 you never forget your first batch